-Mining information from in-situ, remote sensing, and modeling datasets with advanced numerical methods to fill the gaps in our hydrologic knowledge system and to provide solutions to challenging water-related problems.
+Mining information from observed and modeled datasets using advanced numerical methods to fill the gaps in our knowledge system and provide solutions to challenging problems.

-Remote sensing (RS) measures Earth surface attributes and dynamics using sensors aboard unmanned, airborne, and spaceborne platforms.
-It provides an accurate big-picture measurement from local to continental scale.
+Remote sensing (RS) measures Earth surface attributes using sensors aboard unmanned, airborne, and spaceborne platforms.
+It provides accurate big-picture measurements from local to continental scale.

-My work on RS mostly focuses on developing new processing algorithms for existing RS observations to increase their utilities in inferring hydrology fluxes, and on finding new ways in which RS data can be collected and be used to study hydrology.
+My work on RS focuses on: (1) developing new processing algorithms to increase the utilities of the processed data in inferring hydrology fluxes, and (2) assimilating RS data into models to optimize hydrologic model estimation and prediction.

-Surface processes modeling ingests meteorological inputs and simulates the physical processes that control the water-mass and energy exchanges among the atmosphere, land surface, and subsurface to quantitatively estimate and predict hydrologic fluxes across spatial and temporal scales.
+Surface process modeling ingests meteorological inputs and simulates the physical processes that control the water and energy exchanges among the atmosphere, land surface, and subsurface to quantitatively estimate and predict hydrologic fluxes across spatial and temporal scales.

 My work on modeling mainly involves: (1) improving the representation of physical processes in models for enhanced modeling accuracy, (2) conducting basin-scale to continental-scale simulations with computing resources from laptop to supercomputer.